114: No Such Thing As A Tantrump

 So this is in the news because

 it's a robot that we've lost.
+We don't know where it went.

 It was in 1928 it was built and there's a campaign the Science Museum are launching to rebuild it.

-They've got the designs and they want to make a new new one, so I think there's a Kickstarter.
+They've got the designs and they want to make a new one so I think there's a Kickstarter.
+But this is the most incredible robot.

 It was called Eric and

+it was in 1928.
 The Duke of York was meant to open

 an exhibition.

-for the Society of Model Engineers and then he dropped out and so the guy who was organizing the exhibition said, well we need a replacement and he and an engineer knew made one and it stood up on the day and it made a four minute speech and it looked around and it answered questions and its teeth were sparking because there were 35,000 volts of electricity going through them.
+for the Society of Model Engineers and then he dropped out and so the guy who was organizing the exhibition said well we need a replacement and he and an engineer he knew made one and it stood up on the day and it made a four minute speech and it looked around and it answered questions and its teeth were sparking because there were 35,000 volts of electricity going through them.

 Do you think the audience had been warned that there'd been a change of booking?
+It was all there going, the Duke of Lorke's looking weird.

+this just to clarify, this is a science museum Kickstarter.
 The Science Museum of London has actually set this up.

-and the idea is that they now want to refund it, send him back around the world to
+And what they've had is they've found not Eric himself, the robot, they've found the plans of the robot, and the idea is that they now want to refund it, send him back around the world to

+talk to people.
 I guess I don't quite know, but they're opening up quite a similar kind of robotic exhibition.

 So they thought, let's get Eric back on the scene.

+Yeah, they're rebuilding a lot, I think, aren't they?
 I read an article in the Sunderland Daily Echo from the 1930s, and they said that Eric was the perfect husband.

+Eric should prove the idol of all the girls.
 He never swears, does not stay out late at night, and is true as steel.

 Like a good boy, he speaks when he's spoken to and confesses he cannot think.

-Yeah, but he, I, because this was.
+That's fantastic.
+Yeah, but he, because this was.

 He keeps all of his women in cheap boarding houses

-and short stay hotels.
+and short-stay hotels.

-But when you look in the newspaper archives, it seems in the 30s and 40s, he became really popular.
+Yeah, he was, so you said he was built in, did you say when he was built?
+1928, wasn't it?
+But when you look in the newspaper archives, archives, it seems in the 30s and 40s, he became really popular.

+And I checked the popularity of the name Eric.
 Eric was not very popular in the 20s at all.

-And then, so in 1928, there were only 186 Eric's born in Britain, but by 1948, there were 2,500, and by 1958, there were more than 8,000.
+And then, so in 1928, there were only 186 Ericss born in Britain, but by 1948, there were two and a half thousand, and by 1958, there were more than 8,000.

 So I reckon that Eric might have caused the popularity of the name Eric.
+My god, maybe.

 Good theory.